yuribz/grades-dsc/README.md

   - Main Methods to implement:
     - `convert_raw(self, **kwargs)`: Reads the raw file and cleans the dataframe
     - `compute_grade(self, **kwargs)`: Computes the assignment grade according to the cleaned file
     - `create_gradebook(self, **kwargs)`: Use the two functions above and creates a `pd.DataFrame` as the gradebook output, with information such as email, name, assignment grade, etc. Also creates a file under `processed` directory for records.
-Could be overridden to use the above 2 functions differently
+Could be overridden to use the above 2 functions differently.
+This method also creates a record in the `processed` folder
     - `enter_grades(self)`: Use the produced gradebook, create a Canvas assignment and input grades for each student.
 Could be overridden.
 - `Slido` class: Defined in `third_parties.py`
   - Default Behaviors: